Priority School Designation and Exit Criteria

 (3) Any high school with a graduation rate below 60% for three consecutive years; or

-(4) Any Tier I school receiving School Improvement Grant (SIG) funds.
+(5) Any Priority School receiving School Improvement Grant (SIG) funds; or

 Receive an A, B, or C on the State’s A-F School Grading System.
 In addition, the school cannot be in the bottom 5% of performance in the state in reading and mathematics as defined in Section 2.D.i, and the school cannot have a graduation rate less than 60% for at least three years as defined in Section 2.D.i.